-This vegan coconut curry recipe is both tasty and simple to make – two essential recipe requirements for me.
+This vegan coconut curry recipe is simple to make and oh-so-tasty, two important recipe requirements!
 Although it isn’t complicated to prepare, its complexity of flavours might just impress your friends and family!

 Simply re-heat and enjoy!